 Republic Day (January 26 each year) commemorates India's adoption of a republic constitution on January 26, 1950, after gaining independence from the British in 1947.
 There's a grand Republic Day Parade in Delhi, featuring floats from various Indian states and procession of the armed forces.

-Holi (March) marks the end of winter and the upcoming spring harvest season.
+Holi (usually in March) marks the end of winter and the upcoming spring harvest season.
 Unlike most other Indian festivals, there aren't any religious rituals to be carried out on the day.
-It's a time for having fun, particularly throwing colored powder and water at people (the festival is associated with Lord Krishna, who played such pranks on village girls).
+It's a time for having fun, particularly throwing colored powder and water at people (the festival is associated with Krishna, who was known to play pranks).

 Other Regional Festivals

 In addition to the above festivals, there are frequent regional festivals in India as well.
-These include Onam (the biggest festival of the year in Kerala), Pongal (a thanksgiving harvest festival in Tamil Nadu), annual Pushkar Camel Fair in Rajasthan, and the tribal Hornbill festival in Nagaland in Northeast India.
+These include Onam (a major festival in Kerala), Pongal (a thanksgiving harvest festival in Tamil Nadu), annual Pushkar Camel Fair in Rajasthan, and the tribal Hornbill festival in Nagaland in Northeast India.

 In fact, you'll find festivals going on all year round in India!